 This movie is whimsical, strange, and beautiful.
 If you've ever wondered what would happen when a woman who is non-speaking falls in love with a merman-esque creature, now you have your answer.
 While dark at times, the story is beautifully shot and ultimately uplifting.

-Eighth Grade perfectly captures what it means to feel awkward, out of place, desperate to fit in, but also like you want to disappear.
+17 Eighth Grade Eighth Grade perfectly captures what it means to feel awkward, out of place, desperate to fit in, but also like you want to disappear.
 Basically exactly how (almost) everyone feels, at least at some point, in middle school.
 This is one of those movies that really does live up to the cliche: it'll make you laugh and cry.
+18 Bridget Jones's Diary

 I can't resist a British romcom really any time of the month.
 I always relate to Bridget, however, when I'm feeling less than my best.
 Plus it's impossible not to laugh out loud.